kevincobos/Front-End-Basic-React/README.md

 export const useUser = () => useContext(UserContext);
 ```

-Example of Context API: This is the App.js file
+Example of Context API: I'm using the context on this App.js file
 ```javascript
 import { UserProvider } from "./context/UserContext";